AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/Q2-store-type/2015-01-01-questionnaire-store-errortext1.md

-Please select at least one type of shop.
+Please select at least one method.